 - 1. This is a joint policy adopted by South Oxfordshire District Council and Vale of White Horse District Council.
-The policy aims to provide guidance on how to raise concerns within the relevant council. - 2.
+The policy aims to provide guidance on how to raise concerns about fraud, bribery or corruption within the councils. - 2.
 In carrying out their functions and responsibilities, the councils wish to promote a culture of openness and fairness and expect all those who work for and with the councils to adopt the highest standards of propriety and accountability. - 3.
-Following the publication of the Nolan Report in 1997, the Local Government Act 2000, and several well publicised cases concerning fraud and corruption within local government, the councils recognise the need for an anti-fraud and corruption policy.
+Following the publication of the Nolan Report in 1997, the Local Government Act 2000, and several well publicised cases concerning fraud and corruption within local government, the councils recognise the need for a policy to prevent wrongdoings.